zaiisao/Documentation/en/Audio Broadcast/cdn_streaming_web.md

 Refer to the following steps to push streams to the CDN:

 <a name="single"></a>
-1. The host in a channel calls the `setLiveTranscoding` method to set the transcoding parameters of the media streams (`LiveTranscoding`), such as the resolution, bitrate, frame rate, and position of the watermark/background image.
+1. The host in a channel calls the `Client.setLiveTranscoding` method to set the transcoding parameters of the media streams (`LiveTranscoding`), such as the resolution, bitrate, frame rate, and position of the watermark/background image.
 If you need a transcoded picture, set the picture-in-picture layout for each user in the `TranscodingUser` class, as described in [Sample Code](#sample).

    > The `Client.on("liveTranscodingUpdated")` callback occurs when the `LiveTranscoding` class updates and reports the updated information to the local host.

-2. The host in a channel calls the `startLiveStreaming` method to add a media stream to the CDN.
+2. The host in a channel calls the `Client.startLiveStreaming` method to add a media stream to the CDN.

    > Use `enableTranscoding` to set whether or not to enable transcoding.

-3. The host in a channel can call the `stopLiveStreaming` method to remove a media stream from the CDN live broadcast.
+3. The host in a channel can call the `Client.stopLiveStreaming` method to remove a media stream from the CDN live broadcast.

 When adding/removing a media stream in the CDN live broadcast, the SDK triggers some callbacks in `Client.on` to report  the current state of pushing streams to the local host.
 See [API Reference](#api).